libreobjet/open-guide/distribution.md

 **Distribution** is one of the key feature of open source design.
 This is the main reason we attach an open license to an object, to encourage its distribution.
 Distribution is not only bringing a manufactured object from its production facility to the consumer, it is also a feature of the object, a communication process, a dialogue between the designers, the builders and the users.
 In open source product design, distribution is the second step a creator has to take after choosing a license.

 **Distribution** has to be thought from 2 interacting point of views:
  - The physical
  - The dialogue

+### The physical
+How is your object physically distributed?

+As mentioned in the "Motivations" section, one of the benefits of open source product design is that the documentation can travel faster using contemporary communication tools than shipping an object in a container.
+This then potentially seperates even more the places where the objects are imagined from places where objects are built.
+It' is already the case when design is done in western countries for a western market and the resulting objects are produced in countries through cheap labor.
+But with open source product design, this relationship can be totally broken as objects could potentially be designed anywhere and fabricated where they are needed.
+At least, this is where we do see the benefits of it.
+Of course, this particular relation could be "closed" again if only specific skills and tools that are required to design and produce the objects.

- ### Documentation
+### The dialogue
- We are thinking that an open source object have to be documented to be really "Open".
- It's not just apply a license one it.
- So it's really important to attach to your design an instruction manual, 2d and 3d files, licences, photos...
+How open is your conversation?

+The dialogue between a designer and any other person involved in the project will be done through **the documentation**.
+If you don't document your project, nobody will be able to interact with it in a constructive manner.
+If we could again make a comparison with software, if you don't distribute the source code in a readable manner, if you only distribute binary files, it can not be open source software.
+Same thing with objects, the full documentation is a requirement for open source product design.

- In other words, all the documents you need to copy and modify the product easily.
+By documentation, we mean all the all the documents one will need to copy and modify the product easily.
- It's a really important part of the design you want to share.
-When you are looking for open source design, it is in many situations incomplete because it will take time to do it in the best way.
-Also because of lazyness of the designer who want to share the most quickly as possible or because it is a boring job...

-Composition of instruction manual:
+Documentation can take many form.
+It could be sound, video, schemas, 3D files, 2D files, scanned drawings, etc. We don't see were one type or the other should be excluded as long as it is the most suitable format for documenting the project.
+But documentation has to always be published under an open source license and be available in an open standard.

+Documentation is often overlooked by designers.
+And many project fall short on being called open source product design because of their lack of or poor docunentation.
+A rule of thumb when making a project is to consider that documentation will take at least 50% of the time.

+Here are a list of things you should consider when doing documentation:
 - general view (picture or drawing) of your object
-- general size (L x H x D) in mm or cm or inch
+- general size (L x H x D) in mm or cm or inches
-- general standard views (front, left/right side, up/down if necessary)
+- general standard views (front, left/right side, up/down)
 - list of all materials used in the composition of your object
-- list of tools required to remake the object
+- list of tools required to build the object
 - date of creation
-- name of designer/ other authors if there are
+- name of designer(s) and any other authors
 - name of builder
-- the license choice (FAL, CC, CERN...)
+- full license text (FAL, CC, CERN...)
-- url of sources
+- url(s) of sources (if available)
-- description of each part like technical drawing with size, scale, front
+- description of each part, like technical drawing with size, scale, front
 - description for the assembly, the order/way to mount (drawings, pictures, better than text but why not)
 - description of potential issues or different way to improve the project after (see Entropie's Doc http://www.asso-entropie.fr/media/filer_public/cd/37/cd37e323-1f8c-450e-8cbc-0fe9a12f95bb/table_et_banc_entropie_juillet2013.pdf)
-- terms of use (limit of use/ responsability)
+- ways of using the object

-How deep is your sources:
+### How deep is your source?
 - documentation + license + 3d/2d files
 For example, Entropie don't share digital files, only pdf.
 Not so easy to remix or fork their design before the step of making...But they do it in this case (http://www.asso-entropie.fr/fr/design-libre/atelier/documents/ )but you don't have documentation...

-Where publishing your design?
+### Where to publish your design?
 On your own website first
-existing plateforms
+existing plateforms :
+- libreobjet.org

+### Distributing physical open source object:
+- how I can know that this object is opensource?
+> refer to a license or a sign somewhere on the object.
+> marking by engraving, laser, sticker, the license name or an url where you can find further informations about this objects (license, sources...)
+Why?
+because if it is only on separate sheet/document or packaging, this information can be lost if the user/buyer decide to give this object to other.
+New user can have no idea about the origin and loose the oportunity of what open source can give it him (adapt, remix, etc...)
+This thing is still an issue about the complexity to add information on a object (small object, smooth materials...).
+We are still looking for new ideas.

 Tools
 -------